DenaJGibbon/DenaJGibbon/README.md

 https://github.com/DenaJGibbon/behaviouR

 #### Publications
+You can access PDFs of all of my publications on my website: https://www.denaclink.com/

-The R code for select publications is available here.
+##### The R code for select publications is available here.

 **Clink, D. J.**, Zafar, M. &#42;, Ahmad, A.H. & Lau, A.R. &#42; (2021).
 Limited evidence for individual signatures or site-level patterns of variation in male Northern gray gibbon (*Hylobates funereus*) duet codas.
 International Journal of Primatology.
 896-914.
 [Code here.](https://github.com/DenaJGibbon/Variation-in-male-gibbon-codas)